 Port and Starboard are nautical terms.
 No one who flies uses those AT ALL!

 Not even Naval Aviators use port and starboard.
 I worked in the same office with a naval aviator for years.
-Even they would have to think “OK port has four letters, left has four letters, so port means left.” or “starboard has more than four letters, right has more than four letters…” Having to take the time to do so is not safe!
+Even Naval Aviators would have to think “OK port has four letters, left has four letters, so port means left.” or “starboard has more than four letters, right has more than four letters…” Having to take the time to do so is not safe!
 Port and starboard refer to boats not aircraft!

 Aircraft have left and right wings (when looking forward) as well as landing gear (left main gear, right main gear, nose gear).
 Components like engines, hydraulics, generators, brakes, tires, etc. are numbered 1 through whatever left to right, as in number 2 engine (it depends how many total engines which wing that puts the #2 on).

 The big one all aviators hate, Tarmac.
 In over 40 years of aviation experience with military and civil aviation, I never heard anyone in the community use that word.
-It seems to have come into vogue and I started hearing it sometime 5 to 10 years ago in the non-flying public, primarily with news people trying to sound knowledgable.
+It seems to have come into vogue and I started hearing it sometime 5 to 10 years ago in the non-flying public, primarily with news people (and authors) trying to sound knowledgable.
 I never even heard of the word before then.

 Aircraft park on the parking ramp, commonly just as “the ramp” they taxi on a taxiway, and land and take off on the runway.
 These are all made out of concrete.

 When looked up, the definition of tarmac says it was the predecessor to asphalt.
 The only asphalt on an airport is on the edges of all the cement areas to keep the grass and any debris away.
 Asphalt cannot bear the weight of modern heavy aircraft, they sink right into the asphalt (I’ve seen it).